Academic Integrity Policy

 *** Please note that the following guidelines will be used on a case by case basis.
 The sanctions for each incident will be reflect the severity of the academic misconduct.***

-In any case of academic misconduct in the DP, the Secondary Principal, DP Coordinator, HOD, course teacher, and parents must be informed of the incident and a note must be placed in the student's profile in the behavior notes section of ManageBac.
-Should universities inquire about any student's previous issues with academic misconduct, ISNS will be truthful in its response.
+In any case of academic misconduct in the DP, the Secondary Principal, DP Coordinator, HOD, course teacher, and parents must be informed of the incident, and a note must be placed in the student's profile in the behavior notes section of ManageBac.
+Should Universities inquire about any student's previous issues with academic misconduct, ISNS will be truthful in its response.

-First offense – student will receive a grade of zero for the piece of work, and a meeting between the student, the subject teacher, and the DP Coordinator will be set to discuss the incident.
+Student will receive a grade of zero for the piece of work, and a meeting between the student, the subject teacher, and the DP Coordinator will be set to discuss the incident.
 In addition, the concerned teacher will document the incident in ManageBac and ensure parents are informed.

+Situations where there has been a prior offence or there is a serious and significant instance of academic misconduct.
 A panel consisting of, but not limited to: the student, subject teacher, Grade Level Lead, DP Coordinator, Principal, and parents/guardians will convene to determine whether the misconduct was intentional.
 Based on the panel's findings, the student could be removed from the Diploma Programme at ISNS.
 The concerned teacher will document the incident in ManageBac.

-A serious issue of academic misconduct (ex. plagiarizing an entire section of their work) on the first draft would result in the student redoing his/her work in detention hall (during and after school), until his/her assessment is properly cited and referenced.
+For minor issues of academic misconduct (ex. partial/or incomplete citation or reference), the teacher could view the situation as an opportunity to reiterate the importance of time management skills, review citation and referencing guidelines, as well as reiterate the consequences for another infraction.
+A serious issue of academic misconduct (ex. plagiarizing an entire section of their work) on the first draft would result in the student redoing his/her work in detention hall (during and after school) until his/her assessment is properly cited and referenced.
 For such an offense, the student would not be removed from the Diploma Programme, but the teacher would need to add a behavior note in Managebac and email the student's parents about the infraction.
 The secondary principal and DP Coordinator will meet with the student to discuss the repercussion of a subsequent instance of Academic Misconduct would mean for the student.

 A panel consisting of, but not limited to: the student, subject teacher, Grade Level Lead, DP Coordinator, Principal, and parents/guardians will convene to determine whether the subsequent misconduct was intentional.
 Based on the panel's findings, the student could be removed from the Diploma Programme at ISNS.
 The concerned teacher will document the incident as a behavior note via ManageBac.

-All submissions are final and there are no amendments allowed after a final copy is submitted.
+All submissions are final, and there are no amendments allowed after a final copy is submitted.
 This rule is in line with the ISNS Late Submission Policy and follows IB regulations for submission of work.
 Students all sign a declaration of authenticity that states their work is authentic and that they consent to sending it to the IB Organization for marking.
-Should academic misconduct be discovered after these steps, the school will not send the work to the IB organization as it will receive a grade of Zero (See article 20, in General Regulations: Diploma Programme).
-The student will be removed from the Diploma Programme, will become a Diploma Courses Candidate, and will be invited to re-sit the course in the next IB Examination period (November or May) should they want to complete the full Diploma Programme.
+Should academic misconduct be discovered after these steps, the school will not send the work to the IB organization as we are required to award the piece of work an 'F' or mark it as a non-submission in the case of the Extended Essay or Theory of Knowledge Essay.
+See: 'Procedures for dealing with policy breaches by students- cases identified by the school.'
+IB Academic Integrity policy pg.
+24. The student will be removed from the Diploma Programme, will become a Diploma Courses Candidate, and will be invited to resit the course in the next IB Examination period (November or May) should they want to complete the full Diploma Programme.